TUB-DVG/DVG-climate-chamber-comfort-dataset/data/README.md

 - **user_data.csv**: Contains demographic and physical information of participants.
 - **weather.csv**: Outdoor weather conditions during the study period.

 The [final dataset](dvg_climate_chamber_final_data.csv) contains 1,502 samples with 42 columns representing various user attributes and environmental conditions.
 Below is a summary of key variables.
 A detailed description of the columns is provided in the [Data Dictionary](data_dictionary.csv).
+The data is provided in a CSV format, where each row represents a single observation.
+The variables value are averaged over the 10 minutes prior to the timestamp.

 - **lastdata**: Timestamp of each observation (YYYY-MM-DD HH:MM:SS).
 - **therm_sens**: Thermal sensation vote, on a scale from cold (1) to hot (7).